WPDevelopers/wp-scheduled-posts/readme.txt

 == Changelog ==

+= 2.3.0 - 2019-04-30 =
+* Refractored code for better performance
+* Calendar Issue fixed with CPT
+* Some minor improvements and bugfix

 = 2.2.0 - 2019-03-20 =
 * Refractored code for better performance
 * Better compatibility with WordPress 5.x